 - a.
-Member schools may permit student athletes to participate in non-school contests as individuals or as members of a non-school team. - b.
-Member schools may not permit their coaches to coach or instruct their member school athletes in the sport which they coach.
+Member schools may permit student-athletes to participate in non-school contests as individuals or as members of a non-school team. - b.
+Member schools may not permit their coaches to coach or instruct their member school athletes in the sport which they coach except: - A member school coach may coach or instruct his/her son/daughter. - A member school coach may coach if he/she is a bona fide paid employee of a recreational institution where there is an open registration and a registration fee to belong.

-Member school athletes are CIAC athletes whose names appear on the previous year's eligibility list and who have eligibility remaining in the sport.
+Member School Athletes - Are CIAC athletes (name on CIAC eligibility list) who have CIAC eligibility remaining in the sport.